Steve Sabella: Musicality

-Sabella has also collaborated with musicians.
-In 2014, he commissioned the jazz ensemble The Khoury Project to interpret the visual form of his Sinopia skyline collage as a waveform, and create an electroacoustic composition that also sampled audio from locations in Bahrain.
+Sabella has also collaborated with musicians: in 2014, he commissioned the jazz ensemble The Khoury Project to interpret the visual form of Sinopia as a waveform and to create an electroacoustic composition that sampled audio recorded in Bahrain.

 Exhibitions

 Solo exhibitions

-From 1997 to the late 2000s, Sabella exhibited his work at various venues in Palestine.
-2010 saw Sabella's first solo in Europe, Steve Sabella: In Exile at Metroquadro Gallery, Rivoli.
-Since then, notable solo exhibitions include Archaeology of the Future at the International Centre for Photography Scavi Scaligeri, Verona (2014); Fragments at Berloni Gallery, London (2014); Layers at Contemporary Art Platform, Kuwait (2014); Independence at Meem Gallery, Dubai (2014); and Fragments From Our Beautiful Future at The Bumiller Collection Berlin.
+Sabella exhibited his work at various venues in Palestine, including eleven solo exhibitions between 1998 and 2007.
+Selected solo exhibitions outside Palestine include: Steve Sabella: In Exile (Metroquadro Gallery, Rivoli, 2010); Euphoria & Beyond (The Empty Quarter Gallery, Dubai, 2010); Archaeology of the Future (International Center for Photography Scavi Scaligeri, Verona, 2014); Fragments (Berloni Gallery, London, 2014); Layers (Contemporary Art Platform, Kuwait, 2014); Independence (Meem Gallery, Dubai, 2014); Fragments From Our Beautiful Future (The Bumiller Collection, Berlin, 2017); and TranscenDance (Der Divan, Berlin, 2024).